Maverick-Start-Assesment/Flutter/README.md

 ## 💬 Questions?

-Please reach out through the Maverick Program Slack/Telegram channel if you need clarification.
+Please reach out through the team via email to ravens@payd.money if you need clarification.

 ---